-9.4 Call Deposits and Fixed Deposits
+6.4 Call Deposits and Fixed Deposits

-a) Before making any call or fixed deposits, the Chief Financial Officer, shall obtain quotations from at least three financial institutions.
-Given the volatility of the money market, the Chief Financial Officer, shall, whenever necessary, request quotations telephonically, and shall record in an appropriate register the name of the institution, the name of the person contacted, and the relevant terms and rates offered by such institution, as well as any other information which may be relevant (for example, whether the interest is payable monthly or only on maturity, and so forth).
+- a) Before making any call or fixed deposits, the Chief Financial Officer, shall obtain quotations from at least three financial institutions.
+Given the volatility of the money market, the Chief Financial Officer, shall, whenever necessary, request quotations telephonically, and shall record in an appropriate register the name of the institution, the name of the person contacted, and the relevant terms and rates offered by such institution, as well as any other information which may be relevant (for example, whether the interest is payable monthly or only on maturity, and so forth). - b) Once the best investment terms have been identified, written confirmation of the telephonic quotation must be immediately obtained (by facsimile, email or any other expedient means). - c) No withstanding paragraph a) above, for purposes of efficient administration of grant funding and specific purpose investments, funds may be ring-fenced into singly specific programme investment funds that are dedicated a particular funded programme. - d) Any monies paid over to the investing institution in terms of the agreed investment (other than monies paid over in terms of part 7 below) shall be paid over only to such institution itself and not to any agent or third party. - e) Once the investment has been made, the Chief Financial Officer shall ensure that the Municipality receives a properly documented receipt or certificate for such investment, issued by the institution concerned in the name of the Municipality.

-- b) Once the best investment terms have been identified, written confirmation of the telephonic quotation must be immediately obtained (by facsimile, email or any other expedient means). - c) Any monies paid over to the investing institution in terms of the agreed investment (other than monies paid over in terms of part 7 below) shall be paid over only to such institution itself and not to any agent or third party. - d) Once the investment has been made, the Chief Financial Officer shall ensure that the Municipality receives a properly documented receipt or certificate for such investment, issued by the institution concerned in the name of the Municipality.
+6.5 Restriction on tenure of investments

-9.5 Restriction on tenure of investments No investment with a tenure exceeding twelve months shall be made without the prior approval of the Executive Mayor or the Executive Committee, as the case may be.
+No investment with a tenure exceeding twelve months shall be made without the prior approval of the Executive Mayor or the Executive Committee, as the case may be.

-10. INVESTMENT PROCEDURES AND REPORTING
+7. INVESTMENT PROCEDURES AND REPORTING